-Our Observer Notes page captures member observations and comments about their favorite objects.
+Our Observer Notes (old website) page captures member observations and comments about their favorite objects.

 Atlases and Catalogs

-There are many great star atlases and catalogs of deep sky objects that make good subjects for amateur astronomers at all levels, from beginner to expert.
-One of the best collections of atlas, catalog, and sky map descriptions on the web is SkyMaps.com, a website devoted to presenting information about amateur astronomy resources.
-One can also purchase products through the web site.
+There are many great star atlases and catalogs of deep-sky objects that make good subjects for amateur astronomers at all levels, from beginner to expert.
+One of the best collections of an atlas, catalog, and sky map descriptions on the web is SkyMaps.com, a website devoted to presenting information about amateur astronomy resources.
+One can also purchase products through the website.
 The list below represents just a few of the many resources available through SkyMaps.com, Willmann-Bell, and other sellers.

-- Bright Star Atlas 2000.0 Ten star maps to mag 6.5 by Wil Tirion, with data for 600 objects visible in small telescopes on facing pages.
+- Bright Star Atlas 2000.0 Ten star maps to magnitude 6.5 by Wil Tirion, with data for 600 objects visible in small telescopes on facing pages.

 - Cambridge Star Atlas Revised version contains 52 Wil Tirion color star maps down to mag 6.5, with 900 deep sky objects.